 Why get a home survey?

 Many homeowners underestimate the value of commissioning a report of their prospective new home.
 In some cases, this is due to not understanding the benefits of a property survey, while others mistakenly believe that their mortgage valuation will tell them about any defects.

 Having a survey is the only way to get a professional opinion about the condition of the building you are about to buy.
 Even if you think the property is sound, surveyors are trained to spot the symptoms of a problem that typically go missed by the average person, potentially allowing you to save thousands in unexpected repair costs when you move in.
 In fact, a RICS survey determined that 1 in 5 buyers without a survey ended up spending £5,750 in remedial work once they moved in.

 A comprehensive survey will help you determine the true value of any property so that you can make an informed decision about proceeding.

 At H&S Surveyors, we offer two types of property survey endorsed by RICS: the HomeBuyer Survey and the Building Survey.
 To get the most value out of your report, it’s essential that you choose the most appropriate survey for your property.
 For example, a HomeBuyer Survey is suited to the majority of properties in the UK but will not go into enough detail to fully understand the condition of a listed building or period home.
 A Building Survey is highly detailed and offers a comprehensive review of a property’s construction and maintenance requirements, but it may be excessive for a conventional home that seems to be in good repair.

 Meet the team

 Our Surveyors All our qualified surveyors are members of the Royal Institution of Chartered Surveyors.
-They are experienced in residential survey and valuation.
+They are experienced in residential surveys and valuation.
 Each surveyor's operational area is limited to ensure that each report is prepared by someone with local knowledge.
-Arrange a survey monitors the surveyors' professional indemnity insurance to ensure that should problems arise our
+Arrange a survey and monitor the surveyors' professional indemnity insurance to ensure that should problems arise our